TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 {{< img src="/img/oas/oas-3-code.png" alt="OAS 3.0 definition in Editor" >}}

-3. Note that the Dashboard has detected that an OpenAPI 3.0 definition has been imported and you now have to select between various manual and automatic configuration options.
+1. Note that the Dashboard has detected that an OpenAPI 3.0 definition has been imported and you can now select between various manual and automatic configuration options.

 {{< img src="/img/oas/oas-3-import-options.png" alt="OAS 3.0 configuration options" >}}